 Updated July 19, 2023

-A Guide to the Differences Between Policy Based Access Control (PBAC) and Attribute Based Access Control (ABAC)
+A Guide to the Relationship Between Policy Based Access Control (PBAC) and Attribute Based Access Control (ABAC)

-With next-generation technologies such as ABAC on the rise, it’s important to understand the differences between different frameworks to ensure you are using the best method for your organization.
-In this article, we’ll be covering the differences between Policy Based Access Control (PBAC) and Attribute Based Access Control (ABAC), along with how ABAC can be used to extend Role-Based Access Control (RBAC).
+With next-generation technologies such as ABAC on the rise, it’s important to understand the different frameworks to ensure you are using the best method for your organization.
+In this article, we’ll be covering the relationship between Policy Based Access Control (PBAC) and Attribute Based Access Control (ABAC), along with how ABAC can be used to extend Role-Based Access Control (RBAC).

 What is PBAC?